 The legalization of same-sex marriage came with a major caveat: same-sex couples can now pursue both marriage and divorce.
-Now that same-sex marriage has been legal for over a decade in some states, we’re beginning to gain a better sense of how often LGBT couples divorce—and how this process plays out.
+Now that same-sex marriage has been legal for over a decade in some states, we’re beginning to gain a better sense of how often LGBTQ+ couples divorce—and how this process plays out.
 Read on to learn what the latest research says about same-sex and straight divorces:

 Straight Versus Same-Sex Divorce Rates